Skip to content ↓

 • A severely absent pupil (as stated within government guidelines) is any learner whose attendance falls below 50%.

 Persistent absence and severe absence has a detrimental effect on learners as work missed is often not fully completed, leaving them at a disadvantage to their peers.
 Learners with poor attendance are less likely to achieve their academic potential and may find that they suffer socially.
 We have a responsibility to ensure that our learners are given all the opportunities to succeed both academically, socially and for their future life choices, hence the academy having a designated Attendance Champion to support learners and their families where there are concerns regarding attendance.
-If your child’s attendance level falls below 95%, we will contact you to explore the reasons/barriers to attendance and discuss what help can be put in place to help you overcome the barriers they are facing.
-This will be in the form of a SAP meeting (School Attendance Panel Meeting).

 Support for Attendance